-9.4 Fire pumps, fire mains, hydrants and hoses
+9.7 Fire pumps, fire mains, hydrants and hoses

-9.4.1 At least two independently driven power pumps should be provided, each arranged to draw directly from the sea and discharge into a fixed fire main.
-However, in units with high suction lifts, booster pumps and storage tanks may be installed, provided such arrangements will satisfy all the requirements of 9.4.1 to 9.4.9.
+9.7.1 At least two independently driven power pumps should be provided, each arranged to draw directly from the sea and discharge into a fixed fire main.
+However, in units with high suction lifts, booster pumps and storage tanks may be installed, provided such arrangements will satisfy all the provisions of paragraphs 9.7.1 to 9.7.9.